Words: Angela Skujins

 We see a portrait of David Unaipon, the Ngarrindjeri man responsible for creating at least 19 patented inventions in the early 20th century.

-The design of one of his most famous innovations, a modified handpiece used for sheep-shearing, is printed on the Australian fifty dollar note.
+The design of one of his most famous innovations, a modified handpiece used for sheep-shearing, is printed on that Australian $50 note.
 “A man before his time,” Mulla remarks.

 One of the other longest-serving Black Death IPC members, Les Graham – who also plays lead guitar for reggae rock group No Fixed Address – speaks to us about his upbringing in Murray Bridge.
 Historically, those who spoke their first language in his community were whipped, he says.
 He gazes with a solemn eye over the old photographs.